bastibe/python-soundfile/README.rst

 RAW Files
 ---------

-Pysoundfile can usually auto-detect the file type of sound files.
+`soundfile.read()` can usually auto-detect the file type of sound files.
 This is not possible for RAW files, though:

 .. code:: python